icarusfactor/openstack-Installs/stein/ScalableWebService-Stein.md

 ## OpenStack Scalable Web Serice.

-**Prologue** This will install a base set of images with secuirty for use with growing a user based web farm with the below specifications needed.
+**Prologue** This is a manual install tutorial with a base set of images with secuirty for use with growing a user based webserver farm with the below specifications.
+Normally you want to automate this proceedure, which I do have scrips for doing this(Bash shell and Python), But you need this knowledge if you have to monitor,troubleshoot or fix issues on the fly.

 One Jump Server